 229 - Recording Class Lectures

 Minnesota State College Southeast prohibits the use of any individual audio or video recording devices by students to record class lectures unless they have the express written consent of the faculty member.
 Students who have the express written consent of a faculty member to individually record a class must make their own arrangements to record the class, and those arrangements must not be disruptive nor interfere with the normal faculty-learner interaction process.
 Individual permission to record a class applies exclusively to the student who received written permission from the faculty member.
-The recording may not be accessed or utilized by any other individual.
+The recording may not be accessed by, utilized by, or disseminated to any other individual.
 No duplication of the recording may be made without the express written permission of the faculty member.